berkpolatCE/flask-profiler-modern/README.md

 # flask-profiler-modern

 A fully modernized fork of the original [flask-profiler](https://github.com/muatik/flask-profiler) project.
-It delivers the profiling simplicity you expect with a refreshed UI, secure defaults, first-class support for Flask 3.x, and seamless reuse of your existing `flask-login` setup.
+It delivers the profiling simplicity you expect with a refreshed UI, secure defaults, first-class support for Flask 3.x, and seamless reuse of your existing `flask-login` or `flask-security` setup.
 Modernization and ongoing maintenance are led by **Berk Polat**, building on the foundation created by **Mustafa Atik**.

 ---